ECCC-MSC/open-data/canada.ca_upcoming/licence/readme_en.md

 * If the Information Provider or the Third Party Information Contributor does not provide a specific attribution statement, or if you are using Information from several information providers and multiple attributions are not practical for your product or application, you must use the following attribution statement:

-Contains information licensed under the Data Server End-use Licence of Environment and Climate Change Canada.
+Contains information licenced under the Data Server End-use Licence of Environment and Climate Change Canada.

 The terms of this licence are important, and if you fail to comply with any of them, the rights granted to you under this licence, or any similar licence granted by the Information Provider, will end automatically.